Military Divorce Attorney: Protecting Your Rights in Divorce

 Jurisdiction

 It’s very common for service members to relocate after getting married.
 Figuring out the right jurisdiction to file a divorce petition can be complicated, as the service member may be in a different state or even in a different country.
-An experienced military divorce lawyer on our team can help you determine where and how to file.
+It’s also common for service members and their spouses to live in different states if the civilian spouse wanted to stay where there were friends and family locally to help with a support system.
+There are specific rules to decide what state a divorce needs to be filed in to be under proper jurisdiction, and an experienced military divorce lawyer on our team can help you determine where and how to file.

 Military Benefits

-Pensions, healthcare, and other privileges are typically divided during divorce proceedings.
-The division of these privileges depends on many factors, including the length of the marriage.
+Pensions, healthcare, and other privileges are typically considered part of the marital assets and are divided during divorce proceedings.
+The division of these privileges depends on many factors, including the length of the marriage and how long the service member served.
+In some cases, a civilian spouse may be entitled to ongoing TRICARE benefits or only have access for one year or have no access at all.
+This can make a major difference in how the transition back to fully civilian life goes, so it’s important to understand what you’re entitled to.
 Our team will help you understand the rules and regulations surrounding these benefits.

 How Do You File for a Military Divorce in Arizona?

 The state in which you file for divorce can impact the outcome of your proceedings.
 For instance, state law determines how marital assets are distributed.
 Arizona is a community property state, which means that all assets are split roughly in half.
-Other states have equitable-distribution laws, which means assets are split equitably, not necessarily equally.
+Other states have equitable distribution laws, which means assets are split equitably but not necessarily equally.

 Because it’s common for service members to relocate from their original state after marriage, determining where to file for divorce can be difficult.
 There are a few different options depending on your situation: